day8/re-frame/docs/Interceptors.md

  :after   (fn [context] ...)}    ;; returns a possibly modified `context`
 ```

-That's essentially a map of two functions.
+That's essentially a map of two functions (a before function and an after function).
 Now imagine a vector of these maps - that's an interceptor chain.

 Above we imagined an interceptor chain of `[std1 std2 in1 in2 ih]`.
 Now we know that this is really
 a vector of 5 maps: `[{...} {...} {...} {...} {...}]`  where each of the 5 maps have